Berlin Aerospace Center

 - FBH Ferdinand-Braun-Institut

-The Fraunhofer Institutes and the German Aerospace Center in Berlin have oriented their capacities and qualifications toward aerospace-relevant fields and take on research and development contracts from the region's aerospace industry.
+The Fraunhofer Institutes and the German Aerospace Center (DLR) in Berlin undertake research and development contracts from regional industry.

-In addition, the University of Potsdam runs a research center for public law, media law and air and space law.
+The University of Potsdam operates a research center for public law, media law, and air and space law.